m3f157O/tesla/README.md

 The initial javascript payload is started from a document.
 In this specific case, an excel document created a wscript process executing the following javascript code:
 ![images/ev_1.png](images/ev_1.png)

 In this case, an URL is istantiated to retrieve more javascript code, to be executed in memory using the "eval" function.
+The downloaded script will perform the decryption of an hardcoded encrypted value, which would be a Powershell script.

 # **2nd stage**

+The payload is obfuscated thanks to RijindaelManaged, a .NET cryptography module.
+All the configuration for the cryptor, along with the key, is stored in the code.
 ![images/ev_2.png](images/ev_2.png)
 ![images/ev_3.png](images/ev_3.png)